padoleshital/angular-interview-prep-project/angular_interview_readme.md

 ### ngOnInit():
 - Called after the initial ngOnChanges() (or first if no inputs are present),
-- used for component initialization logic, such as fetching initial data from services or setting up subscriptions.
+- Used for component initialization logic, such as fetching initial data from services or setting up subscriptions.

 ### ngDoCheck():
 - This hook is triggered during every change detection cycle,